JujuAdams/Vinyl/docs/5.0/Knob-Functions.md

 #### **Description**

-*Returns:* Number, the normalised input value of the knob
+*Returns:* Number, the input value of the knob

 |Name  |Datatype|Purpose       |
 |------|--------|--------------|
 |`name`|string  |Knob to target|

-If the knob has not had a value set, or the knob has been reset (see `VinylKnobReset()`), this function will return `undefined`.

 #### **Example**